tea and how to make ice tea

 BPS (Broken Pekoe Souchong)

-The full CTC grades table can be found at https://www.teacupsfull.com/blogs/blog/what-is-ctc-tea
+The full CTC grades table can be found at https://www.teacupsfull.com/blogs/blog/what-is-ctc-tea.

-Tea quality also can be affected by the environment, the time of harvesting, which leaves are used, and farming practices, but not to the same extent as the production process.
+Tea quality can also be affected by the environment, the time of harvesting, which leaves are used, and farming practices, but not to the same extent as the production process.

 Steps in Tea Manufacturing